 - Server Operations,

 - Database Management, or

-- Application Development and Application Management groups that maintain records and relationships related to their own applications.
+- Application Development and Application Management groups that maintain records and relationships related to their applications.

 - Internal systems via integrations.
-(Note that people or groups should be responsible for those systems and integrations, and the data maintained within.)
+(Note that people or groups should be responsible for those systems, integrations, and the data maintained within.)

-- External systems, such as a service provider’s CMDB or some other operational system.
+External systems, such as a service provider’s CMDB or another operational system.
 Again, some people or a group from the vendor side needs to be responsible for the data within the system.

 Build a Strong Foundation in Small Steps

-To sum up the COP model and some key principles for a successful CMDB, you should:
+To sum up the COP model and some fundamental principles for a successful CMDB, you should: